Interested in starting a limited liability company (LLC) in Kansas?

 Step 4: Get certified copies of LLC registration documents

+Before you get too far along, get certified copies of your approved LLC formation documents.
 In Kansas, certified document copies are $35 plus $1 per page.

-Step 5: Draft an LLC operating agreement
+Step 5: Draft an LLC Operating Agreement

-You can draft your own LLC operating agreement using an online template or hire a corporate attorney to handle it for a fee.
+You can draft your own LLC operating agreement using an online template.
+Or hire a corporate attorney to handle it for a fee.

 Step 6: Acquire an EIN (Employer Identification Number) from the IRS